microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/conversationmemberroleupdatedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents details for conversation member role updated event.
+Represents the details of an event message about conversation member role updated.
 This message is generated when the role of a member in a channel or a team has been updated.